BlrChessClub/BCC-website/events/2025/06-14-chess-camp.md

 ---
 ## Event Details:

-`Bangalore Chess Club presents` a **2-Day Chess Camp**, in collaboration with `ChessBase India` – your perfect opportunity to learn, solve, play, and grow your chess skills, no matter where you’re starting from!
+`Bangalore Chess Club presents` a **2-Day Summer Chess Camp**, in collaboration with `ChessBase India` – your perfect opportunity to learn, solve, play, and grow your chess skills, no matter where you’re starting from!

 - Proudly supported by our sponsor `Circle Chess`, this camp is designed to bring the joy of chess to everyone – whether you're picking up your first pawn or looking to sharpen your strategies.